 More meat for your money

 No other meat gives you the same value for money as pork.
-Look out for bulk packs in your supermarket, often containing half a leg of pork, some rashers and chops.
+Look out for pork specials and bulk packs in your supermarket, often containing half a leg of pork, some rashers and chops.
 Try our easy recipes for yummy dishes you can prepare with pork.

 Pork is 100% safe